jeff-hykin/css-baseline/README.md

 # What is css-baseline?
-It is a library that is designed to be an unopinionated standardization/normalization of CSS defaults across browsers, especially including fixing edge-case bugs/behaviors (*cough* *cough* IE 9,10,11 *cough* *cough*).
+This is a library that is designed to be an unopinionated standardization/normalization of CSS defaults across browsers, especially including fixing edge-case bugs/behaviors (*cough* *cough* IE 9,10,11 *cough* *cough*).
 There are no CSS-classes in this library since it is strictly for setting defaults.
 The code in general is indended to be used with other style sheets / CSS frameworks.<br>
 <br>
 The goal is that CSS baseline can be used as a foundation for all future web-dev projects regardless of anyone's project-specific styling needs.

 ## Why are their 5 versions?
-The versions are a gage of how 'standardized' you'd prefer to start off being.<br>
+The versions are a gage of how 'standardized' you'd prefer to start off.<br>
 Number 4 is the reccomended version.
 1. Only include critical fixes
 2. Standardize the spacing of elements (and everything from #1)